aurora-is-near/aurora-cloud-console/README.md

 Each key can be assigned a set of scopes.
 Before we perform a particular action we should validate that the given API key includes the required scope(s) for that action.
-This can be done via the `apiRequestHandler()` function (see below).
+Scopes are set against each operation defined in the API contract.

-The scopes are defined as an enum, which can be updated via the [SQL Editor](https://supabase.com/dashboard/project/xqharbhfobwuhpcdsapg/sql) in the Supabase UI.
+Within the database the scopes are defined as an enum, managed via a Supabase trigger.
+This trigger can be updated via the
+[SQL Editor](https://supabase.com/dashboard/project/xqharbhfobwuhpcdsapg/sql) in
+the Supabase UI.
 When defining new scopes use the format `<category>:<level>`, for example `deals:read` or `deals:write`.